 The Australian cricket cap is the baggy green color is considered an essential part of the cricketing uniform and as a symbol of the national team.
 The cap and the helmet both have the Australian cricketing coat-of-arms instead of the Cricket Australia emblem.

-The team wears uniforms usually colored green and gold as the national colors of Australia in One Day International (ODI) cricket and Twenty20 International cricket.
-In both forms of the limited-overs game, there has been a variety of different styles and layouts used with colored clothing also (known as “pajamas”) being introduced for World Series Cricket in the late 1970s.
+The team wears uniforms usually coloured green and gold as the national colours of Australia in One Day International (ODI) cricket and Twenty20 International cricket.
+In both forms of the limited-overs game, there has been a variety of different styles and layouts used with coloured clothing also (known as “pyjamas”) being introduced for World Series Cricket in the late 1970s.

-The Australia cricket team players have been delivering excellent performance since the last many years, and the Australian has always been proud of their Australia national cricket team.
-We wish good luck to the Australia cricket team for all their upcoming matches, and we know that the team will keep delivering brilliant matches using the unique techniques, and strategies.
+The Australian cricket team players have been delivering excellent performance for the last many years, and the Australians has always been proud of their Australia national cricket team.
+We wish good luck to the Australia cricket team for all their upcoming matches, and we know that the team will keep delivering brilliant matches using unique techniques, and strategies.